 There’s no way of predicting it in advance but one of those things you might need to factor into your travel plans if it occurs during your visit.
 Normally it burns off by late morning but it can make overnight and early morning driving hazardous (more so than usual!) and delay planes at DXB.

 We would joke that the only time Dubai has seen snow is when Ski Dubai arrived!
 It has, in fact, snowed in the Northern Emirate of Ras Al Khaimah!
-The last time this was recorded on the country’s tallest peak Jebel Jais was in February 2017.
+The last time this was recorded on the country’s tallest peak Jebel Jais was in January 2020.
 Jebel Jais in the Hajar Mountains can experience temperatures up to 10c cooler than the coast.
+In Dubai itself though… very unlikely but never say never!

 Religion & Religious holidays in Dubai